 12-15 oil cured black olives

-1. Using a sharp knife, cut the top and bottom off of each orange so that it has a flat base to sit on.
+1. With a sharp knife, cut the top and bottom off of each orange so that it has a flat base to sit on.
 Working your way around the orange, cut off the peel and pith, going top to bottom with your knife.
 Using the membrane that divide the fruit as as your guide, carefully cut out clean sections.
-(The resulting slices are called “supremes” by the way.)
+Alternately, cut the fruit crosswise into round slices.

 2. Put the orange slices in a bowl with the remaining ingredients and toss gently.
 Taste for seasoning, adding more salt and lemon if necessary, and then serve at once.